Click on the gallery images to enlarge!

 When it comes to trying to catch up on the Star Wars story in games, you have a great challenge.
 They were released on multiple devices and in some cases only work on a certain version.
 There were only a few that worked on Mac, and the ones that worked on Windows often no longer do – at least not as they were released.
 This is a resource to help get it working.
 I made it for me really, as I want to play too.
 And I figure if I hunted down all these links, I might as well share.
 I’m focused on the PC for the most part because you either have a console or you don’t.
 But many were on PC only or both PC and other devices (and a few have been added to other devices since).

-I offer no guarantees that this stuff will work.
-I have not tried it.
+I offer no guarantees that all this stuff will work.
+I have not tried it all.
 But at least it will give you a place to start the quest to make that game you’ve always wanted to try, or loved as a kid, going again.
 This stuff is scattered all over the internet and search engines, I figured to at least gather it in one place, where you could see it without having to wade through the sale ads and outdated reviews.

 There are currently 2 places to get lots of old Star Wars games for the PC (and occasionally Mac or Linux).
 The games range all the way from the original Dark Forces to The Force Unleashed 2 and a lot of stuff in between.
 That isn’t counting Amazon or Ebay of course.
 More on those later, since those may be a challenge to get to work on modern systems.